Kapuchaster/Invoicer/README.md

 * (optional) npm run build and deploy on a server

 # Testing
-* Go to server directory and provide the following command in a terminal
+* Go to client directory and provide the following command in a terminal
 * npm i
 * npm run test